 Notes

-- Option: Add ¼ cup of chopped walnuts or pecans if desired.
+- Option: For added crunch, add ¼ cup of chopped walnuts or pecans if desired.